 This study provides several implications from this research results, including academia, TVET and policymakers in Libya.
-This study's findings empower TVET to better understand their TVET preference in accessing various sources of policy in the market.
+This study's findings empower TVET to better understand their TVET preference in accessing various policy sources in the market.
 Some of the valuable information and insights on the nature of the structure of a successful TVET.
-Therefore, the understanding of making adequate TVET decision regarding adjusting the blend of capital sources used to policy their business activities.
-Ultimately, it is expected that the decision on structure among mature and successful TVET in Libya would give some supportive recommendation to other TVET in dealing with their educational regulatory structure concerning the graduate performance and productively.
+Therefore, the understanding of making the good TVET decision regarding adjusting the blend of capital sources used to policy their business activities.
+Ultimately, it is expected that the decision on structure among mature and successful TVET in Libya would give some supportive recommendation to other TVET in dealing with their educational regulatory system concerning the graduate performance and productively.

 The literature review revealed gaps between Arab like Libyan-owned TVET and non-Arab TVET educators like others, particularly accessing government grants and loans.
 The government and policymakers should ensure the racial uniformity and fairness are ethically implemented in the funding and TVET development policies.
 The government should audit the current quota and amount of grants and soft loans by enlarging the allocation specifically for non-Arab owned TVET in Libya periodically.
 The outcomes of this study recommended that further research be undertaken in several areas.
-First, the sample drawn from the populations of TVET in Libya could be further enlarged.
-This would empower the variances according to the sample size by subgroups of investors such as micro, small, and mediumsized enterprises by underlining the type of regulatory preference in selecting an educational policy and proportionate structure, particularly in different contexts.
+First, more samples from the populations of TVET in Libya may have a different impact.
+This would empower the variances according to the sample size by subgroups of investors such as micro, small, and mediumsized enterprises by underlining the type of regulatory preference in selecting educational policy and proportionate structure, particularly in different contexts.